indrusiak/ft8-lora/README.md

 ---

-## The QSO brain (`test/ft8.js`)
+## The FT8 QSO protocol (`test/ft8.js`)

-All protocol interpretation lives in pure, testable JavaScript that runs in the browser and under Node.
+All protocol interpretation lives in pure JavaScript that runs in the browser and under Node.
 The firmware itself just moves bytes and renders status — it never parses FT8 semantics. `test/ft8.js` provides field predicates, `rssiToReport`, a message parser, the QSO state